joshuaquek/expressjs-ops-unikernel/README.md

-# 🥜 ExpressJS Ops Unikernal
+# 🥜 ExpressJS Ops Unikernel
-A Simple ExpressJS Server as a Unikernel using the Ops NanoVM framework
+A Simple ExpressJS Server (NodeJS) as a Unikernel using the Ops NanoVM framework

 ## Pre-setup
 Make sure you have NodeJS & Ops (https://nanovms.gitbook.io/ops/) installed